-Every year, my family business—a large greenhouse operation that grows and sells plants—looks forward to the start of the spring-summer seeding season.
-We grow nearly 1,000 different varieties of plants, many of which are started from seed in our greenhouse.
+During my childhood and on into adulthood, my family’s business looked forward to the start of the spring-summer seeding season.
+We owned a large greenhouse operation that grew nearly 1,000 varieties of plants, many of which we started from seed.

-Seeds come in different shapes and sizes, with each type having differing requirements for germination (the process in which seeds sprout and begin to grow).
-Small seeds must be placed as delicately as possible on the soil so that they do not bury themselves too deep.
+Seeds come in different shapes and sizes, with each type having different requirements for germination (the process in which seeds sprout and begin to grow).
+Small seeds must be placed as delicately as possible in the soil so that they do not get buried too deep.
 They should also be planted together in groups, ensuring that some will grow into thriving plants.
-Larger seeds, on the other hand, are buried deeper and probably with fewer in a group.
+Larger seeds, on the other hand, are buried deeper and generally with fewer in a group.
 Some seeds prefer warm, dry environments, while others require environments that are cold and moist.
-There are seeds that will germinate in less than five days, while others will take up to five months—or even longer!
+There are seeds that will germinate in less than five days, while others will take five months—or even longer!

 As mentioned earlier, a seed with a thicker coat may need to be scarred or cracked to ensure germination.
 In addition, some seed embryos are not fully developed for germination.
-In such cases, the seed will need to go through a waiting or curing period before it is ready.
+In such cases, the seed needs to go through a waiting or curing period before it is ready.

-In general, there are five basic conditions that all seeds need in order to germinate—light, water, soil, time and temperature.
-Similarly, Christians need the spiritual application of these five conditions in order to grow.
+In general, there are five basic physical conditions that all seeds need to germinate—light, water, soil, time and temperature.
+Similarly, Christians need these five spiritual conditions to grow.
 Let’s look at how and why a seed needs each of these conditions—and how they spiritually apply to a Christian’s life.

-Light, which changes in length and intensity in the earth’s northern hemisphere, is a plant’s signal to start germinating at the right time.
-It also helps to show the plant which way is up and where to send its leaves to receive light, so that it can start producing its own food.
+Sunlight, which changes in length and intensity throughout the year, is a plant’s signal to start germinating at the right time.
+It also helps show the plant which way is up and where to send its leaves to receive light, so that it can produce its own food.

 Likewise, our “soil”—our spiritual foundation—must contain the right “nutrients.”
-Notice: “Now therefore you are no more strangers and foreigners, but fellow citizens with the saints, and of the household of God; and are built upon the foundation of the apostles and prophets, Jesus Christ Himself being the chief corner stone” (Eph.
+Notice: “Now therefore you are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God; and are built upon the foundation of the apostles and prophets, Jesus Christ Himself being the chief corner stone” (Eph.
 2:19-20).
-Christians must build their spirit-led lives upon the doctrines and traditions of God’s true apostles and prophets, whom God has used to instruct and lead His people.
+Christians must build their Spirit-led lives upon the doctrines and traditions of God’s true apostles and prophets, whom He has used to instruct and lead His people.

 Time is crucial in the germination process.
 As in every business, it is usually better to get things done sooner rather than later—yet, some things cannot be hurried because they need to be done right.